paololavita/Node-Express-Handlebars/README.md

 Description:

-Users are presented with a list of Hanburgers that are stored in a MySQL Database.
+Users are presented with a list of Hamburgers that are stored using a MySQL Database.

 A user also has the ability to add burgers of their own.
 Submit Button will update the first column of burgers a that are 'to be devoured'.